Medically reviewed by Drugs.com. Last updated on Jul 14, 2020.

 Use: Labeled Indications

-Psoriatic arthritis: Treatment of adult patients with active psoriatic arthritis (PsA)
+Psoriatic arthritis: Treatment of patients with active psoriatic arthritis.

-Active psoriatic arthritis or plaque psoriasis (moderate to severe): Oral: Initial: 10 mg in the morning.
+Behçet disease, psoriasis, or psoriatic arthritis: Oral: Initial: 10 mg in the morning on day 1.
 Titrate upward by additional 10 mg per day on days 2 to 5 as follows: Day 2: 10 mg twice daily; Day 3: 10 mg in the morning and 20 mg in the evening; Day 4: 20 mg twice daily; Day 5: 20 mg in the morning and 30 mg in the evening.
-Maintenance dose: 30 mg twice daily starting on day 6
+Maintenance dose: 30 mg twice daily starting on day 6.

 Refer to adult dosing.